y4v8/translator_menu/README.md

 - scroll wheel mouse.

 To execute a menu item, do one of the following:
-- press one of the keys 'Space','Enter','ArrowRight','Control';
+- press one of the keys 'Shift','Space','Enter','ArrowRight';
 - click the middle button (with the wheel) of the mouse;
 - press the appropriate hotkey ('1','2','3'...).